devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 </div>
 <figcaption class="center">Basic transit hierarchy in IxNConnect</figcaption>

-We take the vast majority of our transit hierarchy from the transit agency’s own GTFS data!
+We take the vast majority of our transit hierarchy from the transit agency's own GTFS data!

-So, our problem statement is: _given a transit hierarchy and a set of alerts targeted at any level in that hierarchy, how can we efficiently build a set of “alerts by route” with our Postgres queries?_
+So, our problem statement is: _given a transit hierarchy and a set of alerts targeted at any level in that hierarchy, how can we efficiently build a set of "alerts by route" with our Postgres queries?_

 ## Step 0: Understand the current Postgres queries

-For a while, we’ve been using a query like this to build our table of alerts by route on the fly:
+For a while, we've been using a query like this to build our table of alerts by route on the fly:

 ```
 SELECT DISTINCT tr.id AS route\_id, array\_agg(DISTINCT a.id) AS alert\_list